MaingiKiio/chathonest/README.md

 Navigate to the project folder: cd path/to/ChatHonest.
 Install packages: pip install -r requirements.txt
 This installs streamlit and supabase.
 If errors, try pip install streamlit supabase.

-3. (Optional) Set Up Supabase

-Sign up at supabase.com and create a project.
-Get your Supabase URL and Key from the project settings.
-Set environment variables in VSCode’s terminal:
-Windows: set SUPABASE_URL=your-supabase-url and set SUPABASE_KEY=your-supabase-key
-Mac/Linux: export SUPABASE_URL=your-supabase-url and export SUPABASE_KEY=your-supabase-key

 Create a helplines table in Supabase: